Mount Mitchell: Geography

 The peak is the highest mountain in the United States east of the Mississippi River, and the highest in all of eastern North America south of the Arctic Cordillera.
-Barbeau Peak is higher but is located in the very remote Canadian Arctic.
+Barbeau Peak is higher, but it is located in the very remote Canadian Arctic.
 The nearest higher peaks are in the Black Hills of South Dakota and the highland foothills of Colorado.
-The mountain's topographic isolation is calculated from the nearest discernible single higher point: Lone Butte, which is 1,189 miles (1,913 km) away in southeastern Colorado.
+The mountain's topographic isolation is calculated from the nearest discernible single higher point: Lone Butte, which is 1,189 miles (1,913 km) away, in southeastern Colorado.

 History

 Mount Mitchell was the highest mountain of the United States from 1789 until the Louisiana Purchase in 1803 when Mount Elbert became the highest mountain claimed by the United States.
 Mount Mitchell was also the most isolated peak in the United States from 1789 until the Treaty of Guadalupe Hidalgo in 1848 when Mount Whitney became the most isolated.

 The Cherokee people, who long occupied this area as part of their homeland, called the mountain Attakulla.
 European-American settlers first called the mountain Black Dome for its rounded shape.
 They later named it after Elisha Mitchell, a professor at the University of North Carolina, who first explored the Black Mountain region in 1835.
 He determined that the height of the range exceeded by several hundred feet that of Mount Washington in New Hampshire.
 The latter had been commonly thought at the time to be the highest point in the United States east of the Rocky Mountains.
 Mitchell fell to his death at nearby Mitchell Falls in 1857, where he had returned to verify his earlier measurements.

 A 4.6 mile road (NC 128) connects the scenic Blue Ridge Parkway to a parking lot where a steep paved 980 ft trail leads through a conifer forest to the summit.
 The 40 ft stone observation tower on the summit was torn down in late 2006.
 A new observation deck was constructed and opened to visitors in January 2009.